palant/palant.info/content/articles/implementing-a-share-on-mastodon-button-for-a-blog/index.md

 ---
-title: "Implementing a “Share on Mastodon” button for a blog"
-date: 2023-10-19T15:31:41+0200
-description: "Normally, adding a share button to a blog is a trivial task.
-In case of Mastodon, it is complicated by the fact that you need to choose your home instance.
-And it is further complicated if you decide to support further Fediverse applications beyond Mastodon."
 categories:
 - hugo
 - mastodon
+date: 2023-10-19T15:31:41+0200
+description: Normally, adding a share button to a blog is a trivial task.
+In case of Mastodon, it is complicated by the fact that you need to choose your home instance.
+  And it is further complicated if you decide to support further Fediverse applications beyond Mastodon.
+lastmod: '2023-10-30 20:26:45'
+title: Implementing a “Share on Mastodon” button for a blog
 ---

 I decided that I would make it easier for people to share my articles on social media, most importantly on Mastodon.
 However, my Hugo theme didn’t support showing a “Share on Mastodon” button yet.
 It wasn’t entirely trivial to add support either: unlike with centralized solutions like Facebook where a simple link is sufficient, here one would need to choose their home instance first.